Rakeshwar/PIS_Project/README.md

  Following steps should be followed to run the project in a proper way

  step 1- First Install Xammp Server  </br>
- step 2- Go to the Xampp sever folder in which there is a 'htdocs' folder. </br>
+ step 2- Go to the Xampp server folder in which there is a 'htdocs' folder. </br>
  step 3- clone or download the PIS_Project from the github. </br>
  step 4- copy and Paste the dowloaded folder 'admin' and 'mywebsite' in 'htdocs' folder. </br>
  step 5- create a database 'adminpanel' in phpmyadmin and after that import adminpanel.sql in it so that database created properly.</br>